The Soccer War

 Explore all videos in Chapter 5: Guerrilla Experiences

-Clara describes her experience of the 1986 invasion in Arcatao, during which town residents were locked inside the church.
+Trinidad describes her experience of the 1986 “Desembarco” invasion in Arcatao, the involvement of a particular commander, and the resettlement process.

 Explore all videos in Chapter 6: Resettlement & the "Desembarco"